California Poppy

 • For women’s health concerns during menstruation and childbirth

 European settlers embraced these applications during westward expansion.
 Throughout the 1800s, the plant became integrated into folk medicine practices.
-It gained recognition as a gentler alternative to stronger sedative herbs.
+It gained recognition as a gentler alternative to stronger sedative herbs of the time.

-Note for modern users: Historical smoking practices remain poorly documented3.
-Traditional applications focused primarily on teas, tinctures, and topical preparations rather than smoking blends.
+A note for those interested in smoking blends: Historical smoking practices remain poorly documented3.
+Traditional applications focused primarily on teas, tinctures, and topical preparations.
+Modern users exploring smokable herbs should keep this distinction in mind when researching traditional use information.

 Historical Usage